 *During the prosecutions of numerous Cuban spies in the U.S. the FBI was required by court proceedings to reveal seized evidence of the Cuban spies use of Short Wave radio and associated encryption systems.
 Sufficient to convince a lay Jury.
 Convictions followed, but as a result Castro learned of his own spy communications vulnerabilities.

-When encoded with a One Time Pad (OTP) cypher and used correctly, the contents of these “numbers” transmissions are unbreakable.
 This system is presumably used by many other countries and organizations.
 As an example, the U.S. used the DIANA offline encryption system during combat Ops in Vietnam.

 Below are 2 recordings I made late at night of a well known, reportedly Cuban transmitter, dubbed “M08A”.
 The first 2 using Morse Code cut-numbers of a non-standard (Cuban, or false-flag) variety.
 1=A, 2=N, 3=D, 4=U, 5=W, 6=R, 7=I, 8=G, 9=M, 0=T (Reference 93).